webmiddle/webmiddle/packages/webmiddle/README.md

 ## WithOptions

-A service that evaluates its **only** child by extending the current context with the new given options.
+A component that evaluates its **only** child by extending the current context with the new given options.

 ```jsx
 import { rootContext, WithOptions } from 'webmiddle';